flybywiresim/docs/docs/dev-corner/dev-guide/contribute.md

 ## Issues

-If you require **support** with the A32NX, please utilise the channels on our official [Discord](https://discord.gg/flybywire).
+If you require **support** with the A32NX, please utilize the channels on our official [Discord](https://discord.gg/flybywire).
 Issues regarding the features or bugs will not be handled on Discord.
 Please use GitHub issues to track new features or bugs.

-When submitting an issue, there's a few guidelines we'd ask you to respect to make it easier to manage and for others to understand:
+When submitting an issue, there are a few guidelines we'd ask you to respect to make it easier to manage and for others to understand:

 - **Search the issue tracker** before you submit your issue - it may already be present.
 - When opening an issue, a template is provided for you.
-Please provide as much information as requested to ensure others are able to act upon the requests or bug report.
+Please provide as much information as requested to ensure others are able to act upon the requests or bug reports.
-- Please ensure you add screenshots or documentation references for bugs/changes so we can quickly ascertain if the request is suitable.
+- Please ensure you add screenshots or documentation references for bugs/changes, so we can quickly ascertain if the request is suitable.

-**In order to be 'assigned' an issue**, please comment on the issue itself letting others know you are working on it.
+**To be 'assigned' an issue**, please comment on the issue itself, letting others know you are working on it.

 ## Code Quality

-Code quality is of an utmost importance as it allows other developers to more easily find bugs and understand logic.
+Code quality is of an utmost importance, as it allows other developers to more easily find bugs and understand logic.

 An ESLint configuration is provided and should cover most code style rules.